isabl-io/docs/docs/README.md

 ## What bee is not

-* Bee is not a workflow execution engine such as [toil] or [bpipe], instead an platform that trigger these engines and track their results
+* Bee is not a workflow execution engine such as [toil] or [bpipe], instead it's a platform that triggers these engines and tracks their results.

 * Bee is not a platform as a service (PAAS) provider such as [DNA nexus], [Seven Briges] or [Fire Cloud], instead an information system that could potentially feed in metadata and data to these services.